riachandra25/Headlines/README.md

 ## If I had another two days, what would I have tackled next?

-1. Add few UI tests
+1. Add more specific error handling
-2. Add more specific error handling
+2. Add loading/error/empty article or favorite screen where needed with retry mechanism
-3. Add loading/error/empty article or favorite screen where needed with retry mechanism
+3. Make the UI more user friendly with more functionality

 ## Approximately how long I spent on this project.